 In 2013, the Company entered into an Equipment Lease/Option to Purchase Agreement ("TransCanada Lease") with TransCanada Keystone Pipeline, L.P. by its agent TC Oil Pipeline Operations, Inc. ("TransCanada") which agreed to lease and test the effectiveness of the Company's AOT technology and equipment on one of TransCanada's operating pipelines.
 As previously reported in our 10-K report filed with the SEC on March 16, 2015, in June 2014, the equipment was accepted by TransCanada and the lease commenced and the first full test of the AOT equipment on the Keystone pipeline was performed in July 2014 by Dr. Rongjia Tao of Temple University, with subsequent testing performed by an independent laboratory, ATS RheoSystems, a division of CANNONTM ("ATS") in September 2014.
 Upon review of the July 2014 test results and preliminary report by Dr. Tao, QS Energy and TransCanada mutually agreed that this initial test was flawed due to, among other factors, the short-term nature of the test, the inability to isolate certain independent pipeline operating factors such as fluctuations in upstream pump station pressures, and limitations of the AOT device to produce a sufficient electric field to optimize viscosity reduction.
 Subsequent testing by ATS in September 2014 demonstrated viscosity reductions of 8% to 23% depending on flow rates and crude oil types in transit.
 In its summary report, ATS concluded that i) data indicated a decrease in viscosity of crude oil flowing through the TransCanada pipeline due to AOT treatment of the crude oil; and ii) the power supply installed on our equipment would need to be increased to maximize reduction in viscosity and take full advantage of the AOT technology.
-While more testing is required to establish the commercial efficacy of our AOT technology, we were encouraged by the findings of these field tests performed under commercial operating conditions.
+More testing is required to establish the commercial efficacy of our AOT technology.
 The TransCanada Lease was terminated by TransCanada, effective October 15, 2014.
-Upon termination of the TransCanada Lease, all equipment
+Upon termination of the TransCanada Lease, all equipment was uninstalled, returned, inspected and configured for re-deployment.